Courtesy of: NetCredit

 a regular schedule.

-work schedules, depending on their students’ available time and the weather.
+Flight instructors may have irregular and seasonal work schedules, depending on their students’ available time and the weather.
 Instructors frequently work in the evening or on weekends.

 Airline pilots, especially those on international routes, often experience